25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 For this activity, take a large piece of foam board and cover it with different kinds of paper.
 Tape the paper down with various types of tape such as masking tape, washi tape, or scotch tape.
 Layer different textures of tape and paper to make the activity more challenging or sensory-rich.

-You can let your toddler explore the board by tearing up the paper and peeling back the tape.
+You can let your child explore the board by tearing up the paper and peeling back the tape.
 Once the board is empty, you can reuse the foam board again and again.

 Pipe Cleaners + Strainer + Paper Holes